TommasoMenghini/DPM-Models-for-Clustering/country_data.md

 ```

-What can be inferred from this plot will be discussed in the [`world_bank.md`](https://github.com/TommasoMenghini/DPM-Models-for-Clustering/blob/main/world_bank.md).
-However, the main idea is to observe the presence (or absence) of a shift to the right tail of the distribution for a certain country, which could indicate its socio-economic development.
+The inferences drawn from this plot will be discussed in the [`worldbank_data.md`](https://github.com/TommasoMenghini/DPM-Models-for-Clustering/blob/main/worldbank_data.md) file.
+However, the main idea is to **observe the presence (or absence) of a shift to the right tail** of the distribution for a certain country, which could indicate its socio-economic development.

 ![](https://raw.githubusercontent.com/TommasoMenghini/DPM-Models-for-Clustering/main/img/GDPP_2010.png)